Masala Chai Recipe

 If you use fresh ginger, you have to boil it in water before adding the milk.
 Otherwise, an enzyme in the ginger will cause the milk to curdle (like how we make this ginger pudding).

-If you try this recipe for spiced tea made with milk, let me know how it goes in the comments below.
+If you try this masala chai recipe, let me know how it goes in the comments below.
 I’d appreciate a recipe card rating and would love to see your recipe recreations – tag me on Instagram @Alphafoodie!

 5 from 18 votes